 This qualification must be achieved before moving on to study a Level 3 Personal Training qualification.

-• There is an element of communication (discussing, presenting, reading and writing) involved and learners should have basic skills in communication pitched at Level 2.
+There is a requirement for communication (discussing, presenting, reading and writing) and learners should have basic skills in communication pitched at Level 2.

 Course content will cover: